-2003 2004 % Change 2005 % Change (in millions) Compensation and related expenses \$ 175.0 \$ 241.6 38% \$ 365.9 51% Selling, general and administrative 84.1 109.1 30% 162.1 49% Amortization of intangible assets 16.2 18.3 13% 24.9 36% Depreciation and other amortization 6.2 6.4 3% 7.0 9% Other operating expenses 16.0 16.7 4% 21.5 29% each Affiliate's revenue and therefore by corresponding increases or decreases in their respective aggregate Operating Allocations.
-During the year ended December 31, 2005, approximately \$174.9 million, or about 48% of our consolidated compensation expense, was attributable to our Affiliate managers.
+2004 2005 % Change 2006 % Change (in millions) Compensation and related expenses \$241.6 \$ 365.9 51% \$472.4 29% Selling, general and administrative 109.1 162.1 49% 184.0 14% Amortization of intangible assets 18.3 24.9 36% 27.4 10% Depreciation and other amortization 6.4 7.0 9% 8.7 24% Other operating expenses 16.7 21.5 29% 23.9 11% Total operating expenses \$392.1 \$581.4 48% \$716.4 23%

-Total operating expenses \$ 297.5 \$ 392.1 32% \$ 581.4 48%

 The substantial portion of our operating expenses is incurred by our Affiliates, the majority of which is incurred by Affiliates with revenue sharing arrangements.
 For Affiliates with revenue sharing arrangements, an Affiliate's Operating Allocation percentage generally determines its operating expenses.
-Most notably, our compensation expense is generally impacted by increases or decreases in
+Accordingly, our compensation expense is generally impacted by increases or decreases in each Affiliate's revenue and the corresponding increases or decreases in their respective Operating Allocations.
+During 2006, approximately \$266.5 million, or about 56% of our consolidated compensation expense, was attributable to our Affiliate managers.
+The percentage of revenue allocated to operating expenses varies from one Affiliate to another and may vary within an Affiliate depending on the source or amount of revenue.
+As a result, changes in our aggregate revenue may not impact our consolidated operating expenses to the same degree.

-Compensation and related expenses increased 51% in 2005, following a 38% increase in 2004.
-The increase in 2005 was primarily a result of the relationship between revenue and operating expenses at our Affiliates with revenue sharing arrangements, which experienced aggregate increases in revenue, and accordingly, reported higher compensation expenses, and to \$52.0 million in additional compensation expenses from our new investments in 2004 and 2005 (and the inclusion of the compensation expense for those Affiliates).
-The increase was also related to a \$16.9 million increase in holding company compensation (relating to equity based and incentive compensation, as well as increases in the number of holding company personnel), with the remainder associated with our formation of Managers Investment Group.
-The increase in 2004 was primarily a result of the relationship between revenue and operating expenses at our Affiliates with revenue sharing arrangements, which experienced aggregate increases in revenue, and accordingly, reported higher compensation expenses.
-The increase was also related to \$20.0 million in aggregate Affiliate expenses from our new investments in 2004 (and the inclusion of the compensation expense for those Affiliates) as well as an increase of \$6.0 million in holding company compensation.
+Compensation and related expenses increased 29% in 2006, following a 51% increase in 2005.
+The increase in 2006 was primarily a result of the relationship between revenue and operating expenses at our Affiliates with revenue sharing arrangements, which experienced aggregate increases in revenue and accordingly, reported higher compensation expenses, including \$12.8 million of additional compensation expense from our new investments in 2005 (and the inclusion of the compensation expense for those Affiliates).
+The increase in 2005 was also primarily a result of the relationship between revenue and operating expenses at our Affiliates with revenue sharing arrangements, which experienced aggregate increases in revenue, and accordingly, reported higher compensation expenses, including \$52.0 million in additional compensation expenses from our new investments in 2004 and 2005 (and the inclusion of the compensation expense for those Affiliates).
+This increase was also related to a \$16.9 million increase in holding company compensation (relating to equity based and incentive compensation, as well as increases in the number of holding company personnel), with the remainder associated with our formation of Managers.

+Selling, general and administrative expenses increased 14% in 2006.
+The increase was principally attributable to the growth in assets under management at our Affiliates in the Mutual Fund distribution channel, including the \$6.9 billion of assets under management from our 2005 investments in new Affiliates.
 Selling, general and administrative expenses increased 49% in 2005.
-The increase was principally attributable to increases in sub-advisory and distribution expenses resulting from the growth in assets under management at our Affiliates in the Mutual Fund distribution channel, and the \$20.1 million increase in additional Affiliate expenses from our new investments in 2004 and 2005 (and the inclusion of the additional expenses for those Affiliates).
-Selling, general and administrative expenses increased 30% in 2004.
-The increase was principally attributable to increases in sub-advisory and distribution expenses resulting from the growth in assets under management at our Affiliates in the Mutual Fund distribution channel.
-Also contributing to the increase were \$4.9 million in aggregate Affiliate expenses from our new investments in 2004 (and the inclusion of the additional expense for those Affiliates) and \$3.8 million of professional fees associated with our Sarbanes-Oxley Act compliance and new investment activities at the holding company.
+The increase was principally attributable to increases in expenses that resulted from the growth in assets under management at our Affiliates in the Mutual Fund distribution channel, and the \$20.1 million increase in additional Affiliate expenses from our new investments in 2004 and 2005 (and the inclusion of the additional expenses for those Affiliates).

-Amortization of intangible assets increased 36% in 2005, principally from an increase in definite-lived intangible assets resulting from our investments in new and existing Affiliates during 2004 and 2005.
-Amortization of intangible assets increased 13% in 2004.
-The increase in amortization expense was equally attributable to amortization relating to investments in new and existing Affiliates and changes in the remaining useful lives of our existing acquired client relationships which increased amortization expense.
+Amortization of intangible assets increased 10% in 2006 and 36% in 2005, principally from an increase in definite-lived intangible assets resulting from our investments in new and existing Affiliates during 2005.

-Depreciation and other amortization expenses increased 9% in 2005 and 3% in 2004.
+Depreciation and other amortization expenses increased 24% in 2006 and 9% in 2005.
+The increase in 2006 was principally attributable to our 2005 investments in new Affiliates and other spending on depreciable assets during 2005 and 2006.
 In 2005, the increase was principally attributable to new investments.
-In 2004, the increase was principally attributable to new investments and other fixed asset purchases at the holding company and other Affiliates.